 We are leaving shortly for a trip up to the wilds of Northern California, where we will spend Thanksgiving weekend with some dear friends from college and their families.
 It is the perfect way to spend Thanksgiving — but I know that Thursday will be a crazy day, scrambling to get potatoes mashed, turkey basted, brussels cooked, popovers made and pies baked – all while entertaining seven kids under eight years old.
 Oh – and it’s supposed to rain up there for much of the weekend.
 Which means we need projects!!

 My kids are always happiest when they’re feeling useful (don’t we all just want to feel needed??), so my plan is to keep them occupied tomorrow decorating the Thanksgiving table (bonus: cross one project off my to-do list!).
-Here are the four projects I have planned:
+Here are the three projects I have planned:

-Hopefully it will keep us everyone happy & occupied while we whip up our Thanksgiving feast.
+Hopefully, our projects will keep us everyone happy & occupied while we whip up our Thanksgiving feast.

 Wishing you and your family a safe, smooth and joyous Thanksgiving!
 And if you have any other last-minute projects to entertain my troops, please share!